-Product development and technology expenses for the year ended December 31, 2020 increased by \$32.5 million, or 111%, compared to the year ended December 31, 2019.
-This increase was primarily due to increases in product development related personnel expenses of \$23.8 million due to higher headcount and an increase in stock-based compensation expense related to awards made in connection with and after our IPO.
-The increase in product development and technology expense was also due to an increase in allocated overhead of \$4.6 million to support our product development efforts and an increase in third-party services and contractor expenses related to product development of \$4.1 million.
+Product development and technology expenses for the six months ended June 30, 2020 increased by \$10.7 million, or 92%, compared to the six months ended June 30, 2019.
+This increase was primarily due to increases in product development related personnel expenses of \$7.6 million due to higher headcount, increases in third-party services and contractor expenses related to product development of \$1.4 million, and an increase in allocated overhead of \$1.7 million to support our product development efforts.